 RR3-142.1 Number Pooling Block Holder Information – Block Broadcast Monitoring Mechanism

-NPAC SMS shall provide a mechanism to send a recurring page to NPAC Personnel, based on a configurable interval, when a unique alarmable error message is generated as defined in RR3-141.1, RR3-141.3, or RR3-141.4.
+NPAC SMS shall provide a mechanism to send a recurring notification to NPAC Personnel, based on a configurable interval, when a unique alarmable error message is generated as defined in RR3-141.1, RR3-141.3, or RR3-141.4.
 (Previously B-169.6)

 Note: The configurable interval will be set by M&P.